cunnie/docs/hetzner-freebsd.md

         IdentityFile ~/.ssh/id_nono
         ForwardAgent yes
 ```
-* Now let's make it a slave DNS server.
-Although I will use git for revision control, I won't bother publishing it to github because the configuration of a DNS slave server is not terribly complicated or interesting:
+### Configure a Secondary DNS (NS) Server

+Before we begin, ask yourself, "Do I really need to configure my own nameserver, or can I use a paid service to do our DNS for us?"

+We will now configure the DNS server as a secondary NS (nameserver) for the domain nono.com.
+We will use git for revision control, and we will publish it to github.

+*[Alert readers may ask, "If the DNS information is under /etc/namedb, and /etc is under revision control, then isn't DNS also under revision control?".
+The answer is that /etc/namedb is a symbolic link to /var/named/etc/namedb, which is outside the /etc directory, and thus is not under /etc's revision control]*

+#### Edit named.conf on shay.nono.com

 ```
 cd /etc/namedb